 Republican political strategist Kevin Phillips (1990) noted that the 1980s ushered in an era of caring for the country primarily by caring for the wealthiest among us.
-After fifty years of government efforts to enlarge the middle class (which worked pretty darn well, as it turns out), most federal policies now are designed primarily for the benefit of the wealthy.
+After fifty years of government efforts to enlarge the middle class (which worked pretty darn well, as it turns out), most federal policies over the last forty years were designed primarily for the benefit of the wealthy.
 Phillips called the 1980s a “triumph of upper America,” a “second Gilded Age” like the 1890s, in which government policies favored the wealthiest Americans.
 Lots of other factors have been at work, too—including globalization and the value of higher education in the knowledge economy—but the truth is that just as it was legally possible for people of color to begin the march toward upward mobility, the rules changed.
 The social safety net was slashed and billionaires got huge tax cuts.
 Police forces were militarized.
 The “war on drugs” (which somehow never got around to targeting White drug users) led to mass incarceration and disruption of entire communities.
 Politicians became increasingly overt in their appeals to racism.
 Thanks to rulings by federal courts, including the Supreme Court, voter suppression efforts have erupted and now are, quite literally, everywhere.
 Many people say that we live in the post-Civil Rights era.
 Following Ibram X. Kendi’s (2019) analysis of U.S. racial history as a cycle of advance and retreat, I think it’s more accurate to say that we live in an era of Civil Rights backlash.
 Well-meaning White people are prone to say things like, “But this is 1990/2000/2010/2020!
 I can’t believe racism is still happening!”
 Well, of course it’s happening.
 The backlash to Civil Rights has had a good half-century to get rolling.

 What this does–and does not–mean